 Slow processing of control commands: The switch is slow at updating the TCAM and querying the traffic counters.
-The time required to update the TCAM is a non-linear function of the number of rules being added or deleted, as shown in Figure 5.
+The time required to update the TCAM is a non-linear function of the number of rules being added or deleted, as shown in Figure 7.
 While the first 500 rules take 6 seconds to add, the next 1500 rules takes almost 2 minutes to install.
 During this time, querying the switch counters easily led to the switch CPU hitting 100% utilization and, subsequently, to the switch disconnecting from the controller.
-In order to get around this, we do not query the Pica8 switch during rule installation at the start of the experiment.
-Instead, we wait till the set of installed rules is relatively stable to start querying the counters at regular intervals and relying on the counters in the software switch in the meantime.
+In order to get around this, we wait till the set of installed rules is relatively stable to start querying the counters at regular intervals and rely on counters in the software switch in the meantime.